octaviz/plotly-codes-HA/README.md

-# plotly-codes-HA
-Plotly codes for Home Assistant
+# Plotly codes for Home Assistant

 These codes are based on lovelace-plotly-graph-card

 This one below is for 5 sensors plus a "Now" sensor, with value indicators to the right of each sensor.